blumilksoftware/internal-meetups/2022-07-06-get-candy/slides/slides.md

 ---

-<p>As the GetCandy heavly uses default laravel user.
+<p>As the GetCandy heavily uses default Laravel user.
 We need to add GetCandyUser trait to our model.</p>

 ```php
 use GetCandy\Base\Traits\GetCandyUser;